Jose Herrera Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Rockies pitching staff ranks 29th in MLB.
+- The 7.5 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.

-- The Rockies' 5.20 team ERA ranks 29th among all league pitching staffs.
+- The Rockies' 5.23 team ERA ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to rank 24th in baseball in home runs surrendered (71 total, 1.3 per game).
+- The Rockies give up the fifth-most home runs in baseball (75 total, 1.3 per game).

+- Anderson gets the start for the Rockies, his fourth of the season.
+He is 0-0 with a 1.31 ERA and 10 strikeouts in 20 2/3 innings pitched.

+- The right-hander last appeared on Sunday against the New York Mets, when he threw five innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.